wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/quickstart.rst

 When developing this template we had several goals in mind:

-- Development environment should be bootstrapped easily, so we used `docker-compose` for that
+- Development environment should be bootstrapped easily, so we use ``docker-compose`` for that
-- Development should be consistent, so we use strict style checks
+- Development should be consistent, so we use strict quality and style checks
-- You should not push broken code to the repo, so we used ``pre-commit`` hooks for that
+- You should not push broken code to the repo, so we use ``pre-commit`` hooks for that
-- Development, testing, and production should have the same environment, so again we are developing, testing, and running our code in ``docker`` containers
+- Development, testing, and production should have the same environment, so again we develop, test, and run our apps in ``docker`` containers
-- Documentation and the codebase are the only sources of truth
+- Documentation and codebase are the only sources of truth

 Limitations